Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Figtree-Keiraville SA2 had a median taxpayer income of $53,431 and an average of $62,998 in Rest of NSW for financial year 2022.
-These figures are higher than the national averages.
-Based on Wage Price Index growth since then, estimated incomes as of September 2025 would be approximately $60,169 (median) and $80,106 (average).
-According to Census 2021 income data, household income ranks at the 61st percentile ($1,938 weekly), while personal income is at the 37th percentile.
-The predominant income cohort spans 29.8% of locals in the $1,500 - 2,999 category.
-After housing costs, 85.2% of income remains for other expenses.
+The median taxpayer income in Figtree - Keiraville SA2 is $56,941, with an average of $72,995 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national averages of $52,390 median and $65,215 average in Rest of NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $61,986 median and $79,462 average.
+According to Census 2021 income data, household income ranks at the 61st percentile ($1,938 weekly) and personal income at the 37th percentile.
+Income analysis shows that 29.8% of locals (7,036 people) fall into the $1,500 - 2,999 category, consistent with surrounding region trends.
+After housing expenses, 85.2% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income